meta-toolkit/meta/overview-tutorial.md

    dataset](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/) can be
    used to create a `forward_index`.

-## Filters and Analyzers
+## Tokenizers, Filters, and Analyzers

-MeTA processes data with a system of filters and analyzers before it is indexed.
+MeTA processes data with a system of tokenizers, filters and analyzers before it is indexed.

+**Tokenizers** come first.
+They define how to split a document's content into tokens.
+Some examples are:

+ - `icu_tokenizer`: converts documents into streams of tokens by following the unicode standards for sentence and word segmentation.
+ - `character_tokenizer`: converts documents into streams of single characters.

-**Filters** come first, and can be chained together.
-They define ways that text can be segemented and transformed.
+**Filters** come next, and can be chained together.
+They define ways that text can be modified or transformed.
 Here are some examples of filters:

  - `length_filter`: this filter accepts tokens that are within a certain length and rejects those that are not.